0xsol1d/bellsight/readme.md

 # Welcome to BELLSight!

-This is an OpenSource project of a blockchain explorer for BELLSCOIN, which currently only uses the NINTONDO PUBLIC API and the COINGECKO PUBLIC API to collect and display data.
+This is an open source project of a blockchain explorer for BELLSCOIN that uses the NINTONDO PUBLIC API and the COINGECKO PUBLIC API to collect and display data.

-Only limitation at the moment is that it´s not possible to fetch tx related to addresses or blocks and to fetch the latest tx.
-This will be implemented in future updates in some way.

 # Usage